drstearns/tutorials/src/goslicemap/index.md

 This code splits the input text into a slice of words and the iterates over that slice using the `for...range` loop described [earlier](#seciteratingslices).
 As it iterates, it increments the integer value associated with the word in the map.
 If the word is not yet added to the map, the expression `occurrences[w]` will return `0`.
 The `++` operator then increments that value and sets it as the value for the current word.

-If you really need to know whether a key is in the map, you can add another variable to the assignment:
+If you really need to know whether a key is in the map, you can add another variable when accessing the map:

 ```go
 count, exists := occurrences["the"]